Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-49-division.md

 The Singer, meanwhile, was puzzling over the attack.

-"That… doesn’t make sense.
+"That... doesn’t make sense.
 They call themselves [Alien *Protection]* yes?"

 "Yes."

-"But… we *are* the… *‘ aliens’.* Why attack you?"
+"But... we *are* the... *‘ aliens’.* Why attack you?"

-"It all seemed to make sense to Professor Daniel… Tickle!"
+"It all seemed to make sense to Professor Daniel...
+Tickle!"
 Vemik fluttered his fingers up the baby’s spine, who wriggled and made a high-pitched trill.
 He still didn’t have a crest yet, just a downy yellow fuzz.
 "He says, they see us as traitors to our tribe."

 "...They don’t get to choose that, though."
 The Singer scowled and twitched her tail as she added the Werne’s kidneys to the stew.
 "It’s up to *us* if you’re a traitor."